 In postmarketing reports, serious and fatal infusion reactions have been reported.
 Severe reactions which include bronchospasm, anaphylaxis, angioedema, hypoxia, and severe hypotension, were usually reported during or immediately following the initial infusion.
 However, the onset and clinical course were variable including progressive worsening, initial improvement followed by clinical deterioration, or delayed post-infusion events with rapid clinical deterioration.
 For fatal events, death occurred within hours to days following a serious infusion reaction.

-Herceptin (trastuzumab) can cause fetal harm when administered to a pregnant woman.
-In post-marketing reports, use of Herceptin (trastuzumab) during pregnancy resulted in cases of oligohydramnios and oligohydramnios sequence manifesting as pulmonary hypoplasia, skeletal abnormalities, and neonatal death.
-Advise women of the potential hazard to the fetus resulting from Herceptin (trastuzumab) exposure during pregnancy and provide contraception counseling to women of childbearing potential, [see Use in Specific Populations, PATIENT INFORMATION].
+Herceptin can cause fetal harm when administered to a pregnant woman.
+In post-marketing reports, use of Herceptin during pregnancy resulted in cases of oligohydramnios and oligohydramnios sequence manifesting as pulmonary hypoplasia, skeletal abnormalities, and neonatal death.
+If the patient becomes pregnant while taking Herceptin or within 7 months following the last dose of Herceptin, apprise the patient of the potential hazard to a fetus [see Use in Specific Populations].

-Herceptin (trastuzumab) use can result in serious and fatal pulmonary toxicity.
+Herceptin use can result in serious and fatal pulmonary toxicity.
 Pulmonary toxicity includes dyspnea, interstitial pneumonitis, pulmonary infiltrates, pleural effusions, non-cardiogenic pulmonary edema, pulmonary insufficiency and hypoxia, acute respiratory distress syndrome, and pulmonary fibrosis.
-Such events can occur as sequelae of infusion reactions.
+Such events can occur as sequelae of infusion reactions [see Infusion Reactions].
 Patients with symptomatic intrinsic lung disease or with extensive tumor involvement of the lungs, resulting in dyspnea at rest, appear to have more severe toxicity.

-Herceptin (trastuzumab) has not been tested for carcinogenic potential.
+Herceptin has not been tested for carcinogenic potential.